ShvetankPrakash/FlexiFlow/workflows/README.md

 ```bash
 ./servant_sim.out +firmware=path/to/Flexibench/build/hex/[benchmark].hex
 ```

+The output of this simulation will be the value of the `result` variable.

 The `cycle-level/gen-vcd.sh` script can be used to run simulations and generate VCD waveform files for further analysis.
 After generating VCDs, the `cycle-level/calc-times.py` script can be used to parse the VCDs and report simulation times.